ghc/ghc/docs/users_guide/exts/pragmas.rst

    single: pragma, SPECIALIZE
    single: overloading, death to

-.. pragma:: SPECIALIZE ⟨name⟩ :: ⟨type⟩
+.. pragma:: SPECIALIZE ⟨expr⟩

-    Ask that GHC specialize a polymorphic value to a particular type.
+    Ask that GHC create a copy of a function with specific arguments; most commonly, a copy of an overloaded function with specific class dictionary arguments.

 (UK spelling also accepted.)
-For key overloaded functions, you can create extra versions (NB: at the cost of larger code) specialised to particular types.
+For key overloaded functions, you can create extra versions (NB: at the cost of larger code), specialised to specific arguments.
 Thus, if you have an overloaded function:

 ::

       hammeredLookup :: Ord key => [(key, value)] -> key -> value

-If it is heavily used on lists with ``Widget`` keys, you could specialise it as follows:
+If it is heavily used on lists with ``Widget`` keys, you could specialise it with either of the following forms (the second syntax, introduced in GHC 9.14, additionally requires :extension:`TypeApplications`):

 ::

       {-# SPECIALIZE hammeredLookup :: [(Widget, value)] -> Widget -> value #-}
+      {-# SPECIALIZE hammeredLookup @Widget #-}

+Instead of taking an unknown ``Ord key`` dictionary at runtime, the specialised version of ``hammeredLookup`` will use the specific implementation of ``Ord Widget``, which is likely to produce more efficient code.

 -  A ``SPECIALIZE`` pragma for a function can be put anywhere its type signature could be put.
 Moreover, you can also ``SPECIALIZE`` an